Mosque shooter sat outside mall 2 months before attack, 'juggling with idea' of killing those inside

 Bissonnette, 28, pleaded guilty in March to six first-degree murder charges, in addition to six counts of attempted murder, after the mosque shooting on Jan.
 29, 2017.

-Quebec Superior Court Justice François Huot must decide if Bissonnette will receive consecutive sentences, which would mean up to 150 years in prison.
+Quebec Superior Court Justice François Huot must decide if Bissonnette's periods of parole eligibility will be consecutive or concurrent.

-His legal team is hoping he receives concurrent sentences, which would make him eligible to apply for parole after 25 years.
+His legal team is hoping it will be concurrent, which would make him eligible to apply for parole after 25 years.

 Lamontagne, who assesses the potential risk dangerous convicts pose for reoffending, said Bissonnette had struggled with suicidal thoughts since adolescence, when he was bullied by classmates, but "the downward spiral started during the spring of 2014."